 NOTICE: You may encounter scammers in Iquitos selling fake tours under our name.
 We are the only company that operates in our private property.
 Book directly here on the website or at our office in Iquitos inside the Green Track Hostel.
 Please do not trust the mototaxi and taxi drivers or the "guides" on the street in Iquitos, for your own safety and well-being.

 1. Location, Location, Location

 You simply cannot see wildlife in its natural habitat at any other lodge the way you can at the Tapiche Reserve.
-No other company has access to a property as deep in the jungle as ours is.
+No other company has access to a property as deep in the jungle as ours.
 No other lodge has the same population density of healthy wild animals that we do.
 Even if a tourist lodge isn't close to other tourist lodges, they usually have local villages right next to or even inside the property.
 The nearest village to the Tapiche lodge is 50km away, and the nearest tourist lodge is hundreds of kilometers downstream.

-Some lodges are more luxurious, and what you pay for are the amenities, not the wildlife experience.
+Some lodges are more luxurious, and what you pay for are the amenities rather than the wildlife experience.
 Other lodges may promise a species list that looks similar to ours.
 If you ask them about a rare monkey, they may say "of course, we have that, too."
 What they don't tell you is that you will see it in a cage or on a leash, maybe as a pet at the lodge, or perhaps in a manipulated environment, like a small section of trees where the animals are kept and fed.
 Be particularly wary of anyone that guarantees sightings.